miguno/avro-hadoop-starter/README.md

                 "field0": "def:username"
             }');

-If you need to store data in two or more different ways (e.g. you want to rename fields) you must add the parameter ["index"](https://cwiki.apache.org/confluence/display/PIG/AvroStorage) to the ``AvroStorage`` arguments:
+If you need to store the data in two or more different ways (e.g. you want to rename fields) you must add the parameter ["index"](https://cwiki.apache.org/confluence/display/PIG/AvroStorage) to the ``AvroStorage`` arguments:

     STORE records INTO 'pig/output-variant-A/'